lewis-morris/flarchitect/docs/source/advanced_configuration.rst

         API_RATE_LIMIT_STORAGE_URI = "redis://redis.example.com:6379"

 If no backend is available, the limiter falls back to in-memory storage with rate-limit headers enabled by default.
+In production, you might point to a shared Redis cluster so that multiple application servers enforce the same limits.

+After securing throughput, you can also shape what your clients see in each payload.

 Response metadata
 -----------------

 ``flarchitect`` can attach additional metadata to every response.
-These keys let you toggle each field individually:
+These keys let you toggle each field individually.
+Including version numbers, for example, helps client developers cache against the correct release:

 .. list-table::
    :header-rows: 1